A LETTER FROM THE

 PRESIDENT OF ALLIANCE RUBBER CO.

 As traditional work methods give way to more customized solutions, the need to keep our individual lives more organized is growing.
-Alliance Rubber Company manufactures 2,400 products and markets them in 60 countries all to help individuals and workplaces with their projects.
+Alliance Rubber Company manufactures more than 2,400 products each year and markets them in 60+ countries all to help individuals and workplaces with their projects.
 The need for organization was something our Dad, William Spencer, understood.
 It fueled his vision for the company, founded in 1923 in Alliance, Ohio.

-We are now celebrating the third generation of family ownership, with more than 175-team members— who are an integral part of our continuing success.
-Their attitude toward quality and the passion they bring in producing a quality product distinguishes the brand.
+We are now celebrating the fourth generation of family ownership, with more than 155 team members— who are an integral part of our continuing success.
+Their attitude toward quality and the passion they bring in producing a quality product distinguish the brand.
 62% of the Alliance Rubber Company team has been with the company for over five years and they help us make some of the world’s best rubber band products at our manufacturing facility in Hot Springs, Arkansas.

 For nearly a century, Alliance Rubber Company has been organizing the world in fun, affordable ways.
 Dedicated to “Holding Your World Together” by providing the best organizational tools at the best value, all the reasons Alliance Rubber Company remains a respected leader in manufacturing.